andynik/math-domains-comp-24/README.md

 # Comparison of Problem-solving Performance Across Mathematical Domains With Large Language Models

-This repository contains the code and data used for a research experiment that compares LLM performances across mathematical domains such as algebra, geometry, combinatorics and number theory.
+This repository contains the code and data used for a research experiment that compares LLM performances across mathematical domains.
 The findings contribute to understanding the capabilities and limitations of these models in solving complex mathematical problems.

 The filtered dataset will be released upon paper approval.

 ## Project Stages

 - **Stage 1: Filtering**
-  - Curation of 8,000 problems selected from [NuminaMath-TIR](https://huggingface.co/datasets/AI-MO/NuminaMath-TIR), with 2,000 problems per topic: algebra, geometry, combinatorics, and number theory.
+  - Filtering 8,000 problems from [NuminaMath-TIR](https://huggingface.co/datasets/AI-MO/NuminaMath-TIR), with 2,000 problems per topic: algebra, geometry, combinatorics and number theory.

 - **Stage 2: Model Inference**
-  - Application of the models listed below on the selected problems.
+  - Apply the models listed below to the selected problems.

 - **Stage 3: Answer Extraction**
-  - Utilization of Regex techniques to extract answers produced by each model.
+  - Use regex to extract answers produced by each model.

 - **Stage 4: Results Comparison**
-  - Utilization of statistical methods such as the Permutation test and Chi-test (code available in the repository) to compare the results.
+  - Permutation test and Chi-test to compare the results.

 ## Models Used in the Experiment